embarklabs/embark/site/source/tutorials/infura_guide.md

 ### Account Configuration

-To deploy to Infura, we need to configure Embark with an account containing funds.
+To deploy to Infura or Alchemy, we need to configure Embark with an account containing funds.

 In this example we will use a mnemonic.
 It is also possible to use a private key (the documentation for the accounts functionality can be found [here](/docs/contracts.html#Using-accounts-in-a-wallet)).